 Depending on weather and land conditions, there may be an opportunity to sign up for snowshoeing during the voyage.
 Due to popular demand, snowshoers are chosen by lottery as there is a set limit to the number of guests allowed to go onshore at one time.
 Snowshoeing is not pre-bookable or guaranteed.
 Please contact ExpeditionTrips for details.

-Economy flight from Buenos Aires to Ushuaia; pre-cruise hotel night in Buenos Aires with an included breakfast; pre-cruise transfers from the hotel in Buenos Aires to the airport and from the airport in Ushuaia to the ship; cabin accommodations and meals aboard the ship; landings and activities onboard and ashore; professional English-speaking expedition team that gives lectures and accompanies landings and activities; onboard 'hands-on' science center; complimentary tea and coffee; gear on loan (waterproof rubber boots); and a wind- and water-resistant jacket.
-Expedition Suites (M + MG) include a cabin kit with a bathrobe, slippers, and other beauty articles.
+Economy flight from Buenos Aires to Ushuaia; one hotel night in Buenos Aires before the cruise, including breakfast; transfer from the hotel to the airport in Buenos Aires; transfer from the airport to the ship in Ushuaia; shipboard accommodations; landings and activities onboard and ashore; professional English-speaking expedition team that gives lectures and accompanies landings and activities; onboard photography lectures; onboard 'hands-on' science center; complimentary wind- and water-resistant jacket; gear on loan (waterproof rubber boots); all meals aboard the ship; complimentary tea, coffee, and water.
+Expedition Suites (M, MG) include a separate check-in; welcome package with sparkling wine on embarkation day; suite breakfast; soft drink and wine packages; fleece blanket/throw; cabin kit with a bathrobe, slippers, and other beauty articles; espresso maker; Wi-Fi; turn-down service; and laundry service.
 Subject to change without notice.